lanl/LaGriT/docs/index.md

       <bold>About LaGriT </bold>
     </label>
     <div class="accordion-content">
-      <p><br><b>LaGriT</b> provides a variety of meshing tools with capabilities specific (but not limited) to geologic applications and Voronoi control volume solvers.
+      <p><br><b>LaGriT</b> provides a variety of meshing tools specific (but not limited) to geologic applications and Voronoi control volume solvers.
 These tools were developed to generate and modify meshes, and also to create meshes with control volume discretization such that the underlying control volumes are Voronoi tessellations as preferred by some modeling applications.
+Capabilities include:

         <ul>
 	<li>Representation of 2- and 3-dimensional complex geometries with multiple materials or regions </li>